commoncurriculum/standards-alignment-poc/README.md

 ![Animation showing how embeddings work](https://cdn.openai.com/new-and-improved-embedding-model/draft-20221214a/vectors-3.svg)

-All embeddings were create with `text-embedding-3-large` and stored 1024 dimensions.
+All embeddings were create with `text-embedding-3-large` and stored at 1024 dimensions.

 # Where does the source data come from?